mfionafm/whitepapers/mirabelle.md

 We invite collaboration from podcast platforms, advertisers, and ad tech companies to refine and implement Mirabelle.
 Your insights and feedback are crucial in shaping the future of podcast advertising.

-For further discussion or to contribute to this initiative, please contact [hello@mandyfifi.com](mailto:hello@mandyfifi.com)
+For further discussion or to contribute to this initiative, please comment, email [hello@mandyfifi.com](mailto:hello@mandyfifi.com) or reach out via [LinkedIn](https://www.linkedin.com/in/mandyfiona/)

 ## **Footnotes**